-Fibromyalgia gets about double the funding of chronic fatigue syndrome, but of all the female dominated chronic illnesses found in the NIH’s bottom forty in funding, only endometriosis gets lower funding per person (about $1/year).
-In fact, per person affected ME/CFS receives five times funding as FM does.
-Relative to the economic losses and sheer amount of suffering caused by these diseases fibromyalgia may be the worst funded disease at the NIH.
+Fibromyalgia gets about double the funding of chronic fatigue syndrome, but of all the female-dominated chronic illnesses found in the NIH’s bottom forty in funding, only endometriosis gets lower funding per person (about $1/year).
+In fact, per person affected ME/CFS receives five times the funding as FM does.
+Relative to the economic losses and sheer amount of suffering caused by these diseases fibromyalgia may be the worst-funded disease at the NIH.

 Fibromyalgia has a much longer history than ME/CFS in medicine, but it actually started behind at the NIH.
-According to Wikipedia the first fibromyalgia study was published in 1981 and the first treatment trial in 1986.
+According to Wikipedia, the first fibromyalgia study was published in 1981 and the first treatment trial occurred in 1986.
 In 1990 the American College of Rheumatology wrote the first diagnostic guidelines for the disorder.
-By 1993, however, the NIH was funding only four FM studies – to no less than 19 for ME/CFS.
-(That’s considerably more than the NIH is funding today.)
+By 1993, however, the NIH was funding only four FM studies – compared to 19 for ME/CFS.
+(That’s actually considerably more than the NIH is funding today!)

-By the end of the 1990’s chronic fatigue syndrome was the beneficiary of it’s own lobbying efforts and was in some ways appeared to be doing fairly well.
+By the end of the 1990s chronic fatigue syndrome had become the beneficiary of its own lobbying efforts and was in some ways appeared to be doing fairly well.
 It had its own special emphasis panel, a federal advisory committee, two federally funded research programs at the NIH and CDC, and three federally funded research centers.

 The NIH appears to have responded to Fibromyalgia Network’s advocacy efforts.
 In 1996 it produced a Workshop on fibromyalgia.
 By 1998 NIAMS was funding eight FM studies; five on pathophysiology and three on behavioral aspects.

 - SUBGROUPS OF FMS–SYMPTOMS, BELIEFS & TAILORED TREATMENT

 - BEHAVIORAL TREATMENT OF FIBROMYALGIA